 The Witcher universe keeps getting bigger.
 The story, written by the Polish author Andrzej Sapkowski is gradually becoming a media phenomenon.
 And this is only the beginning.
 In 2017 Netflix announced The Witcher was having an eight-episode tv show on their platform.
 An upcoming show which will undoubtedly increase the popularity of this saga even more.

 First came the video games, the action role-playing video games developed by CD Projekt Red which incredibly raised this series popularity.
 More specifically, it was the third game, The Witcher 3: Wild Hunt.
-By the way, if you played the video games only, you might want to consider reading the books after reading this previous post.
+By the way, if you played the video games only, you might want to consider reading the books then see The Witcher reading order.
 This game had such commercial success and critical acclaim it made the Witcher books being translated into multiple languages.

 Just so you can understand the impact better, the books were already popular in Poland and Russia for example.
 Meanwhile, there was not even an official English translation for the entire series.
-This, of course, changed after the video games success, now you can find all the books in English (and if you want to know the proper reading order, you just have to click here).
+This, of course, changed after the video games success, now you can find all the books in English.

 Therefore, it is fair to say that the video games helped immensely in increasing the popularity of this saga and also boosting the sales.
 As a result, The Witcher caught the attention of Netflix.